tmysoft/tmy-wordpress/README.md

 ## Using Google Translate to translate your post or pages

+Google Translate is fully integrated into tmysoft.com and TMY Web Editor, follow the page at [tmysoft.com/subscriptions.html](https://www.tmysoft.com/subscriptions.html) to start.

 ## Pull translation from TMY Editor to your local Wordpress instance

 Visit TMY Dashboard page would automatically pull the finished translation from TMY Web Editor: